apache/incubator-retired-gearpump-site/docs/0.3/internal.md

   **AppMaster**: Responsible to schedule the tasks to workers and manage the state of the application.
 Different applications have different AppMaster instances and are isolated.

   **Executor**: Child of AppMaster, represents a JVM process.
-Its job is to manage the lifecycle of tasks and recover the tasks in case of failure.
+Its job is to manage the life cycle of tasks and recover the tasks in case of failure.

   **Task**: Child of Executor, does the real job.
 Every task actor has a global unique address.
 One task actor can send data to any other task actors.
 This gives us great flexibility of how the computation DAG is distributed.

   All actors in the graph are weaved together with actor supervision, and actor watching and every error is handled properly via supervisors.
 In a master, a risky job is isolated and delegated to child actors, so it's more robust.
 In the application, an extra intermediate layer "Executor" is created so that we can do fine-grained and fast recovery in case of task failure.
-A master watches the lifecycle of AppMaster and worker to handle the failures, but the lifecycle of Worker and AppMaster are not bound to a Master Actor by supervision, so that Master node can fail independently.
+A master watches the lifecycle of AppMaster and worker to handle the failures, but the life cycle of Worker and AppMaster are not bound to a Master Actor by supervision, so that Master node can fail independently.
 Several Master Actors form an Akka cluster, the Master state is exchanged using the Gossip protocol in a conflict-free consistent way so that there is no single point of failure.
 With this hierarchy design, we are able to achieve high availability.

 ## Application Clock and Global Clock Service

-Global clock service will track the minimum timestamp of all pending messages in the system.
+Global clock service will track the minimum time stamp of all pending messages in the system.
 Every task will update its own minimum-clock to global clock service; the minimum-clock of task is decided by the minimum of:

-  - Minimum timestamp of all pending messages in the inbox.
+  - Minimum time stamp of all pending messages in the inbox.
-  - Minimum timestamp of all unacked outgoing messages.
+  - Minimum time stamp of all un-acked outgoing messages.
 When there is message loss, the minimum clock will not advance.
   - Minimum clock of all task states.
 If the state is accumulated by a lot of input messages, then the clock value is decided by the oldest message's timestamp.
 The state clock will advance by doing snapshots to persistent storage or by fading out the effect of old messages.

 ![](img/clock.png)